Sharonville, Ohio: Culture

 Sharonville is home to the Heritage Village Museum, an open-air historic house museum.

 Education

 Sharonville is home to Princeton High School, the secondary school of the Princeton City Schools, a consolidated school district encompassing the communities of Evendale, Glendale, Lincoln Heights, Sharonville, Springdale and Woodlawn.
 Other schools within Sharonville include Princeton Community Middle School, Sharonville Elementary School, Stewart Elementary School, Heritage Hill Elementary School and St. Michael Elementary school.
 Also, Scarlet Oaks (one of the four campuses of the Great Oaks Institute of Technology and Career Development) is located in Sharonville.

 Sharonville is served by a branch of the Public Library of Cincinnati and Hamilton County.

 Economy

-Ford Motor Company owns the Sharonville Transmission plant, which covers roughly one square mile, open in 1958.
+Sharonville's largest employer is Ford Motor Company's Sharonville Transmission Plant.
+The facility, which opened in 1958, produces complete automatic transmissions and gears for Ford assembly plants.
+The plant site covers 182 acres of land, and has 2.4 e6ft2 of shop floor space.
+As of 2026, the facility employs approximately 2,043 employees.
+Approximately 1,823 of these employees are hourly.

 Sharonville is also the home of Gorilla Glue's headquarters.